-Breast and Cervical Screening ProgrammeThis is a 2 session programme offered to community groups to raise awareness of the importance of breast and cervical screening, by providing information that will encourage them to avail of the screening services on offer and help address any fears surrounding attending screening.
+Breast, Cervical & Bowel Screening Awareness ProgrammeThis is a 3 session programme offered to community groups to raise awareness of the importance of breast and cervical screening, by providing information that will encourage them to avail of the screening services on offer and help address any fears surrounding attending screening.
 The sessions are fully interactive and fun yet still deliver a high impact message.

-The programme was developed to tackle the low uptake of breast and cervical screening invitations by women living in some areas of Northern Ireland and evidence suggests participants are more likely to attend screening after participating in the programme.
+The programme was developed to tackle the low uptake of screening invitations by people living in some areas of Northern Ireland and evidence suggests participants are more likely to attend screening after participating in the programme.
 The programme was designed in partnership with health professionals and is delivered by our Community Facilitators as experience suggests peer education is more effective in communities.

 Session 1 looks at breast awareness and breast screening and includes a practical demonstration on how to check your breasts and the signs and symptoms to look for.